Developing affordable housing

 - By negotiating with property developers on developments in the county

-- By working in partnership with housing associations to build affordable housing
+- By working in partnership with registered providers to build affordable housing

 There is a requirement to provide a percentage of affordable housing on all open market housing proposals that will provide more than 10 dwellings which have a maximum combined floor space of more than 1000m2.